mcbreese/football_databricks/dbt_football_databricks/models/staging/stg_docs.md

 {% enddocs %}

 {% docs game_date %}
-The date on which the game was played, standardized as a DATE type.
+The date on which the game was played, standardised as a DATE type.
 {% enddocs %}

 ***